Miron Grindea: Legacy

-In 2006 ADAM: An Anthology of Miron Grindea's ADAM Editorials (2 volumes), selected and edited by his grand-daughter Rachel Lasserson (former editor of Jewish Quarterly), was published (London: Vallentine Mitchell), with an Introduction entitled "Music, Proust and Anti-Semitism".
+In 2006, ADAM: An Anthology of Miron Grindea's ADAM Editorials (2 volumes), selected and edited by his grand-daughter Rachel Lasserson (former editor of Jewish Quarterly), was published (London: Vallentine Mitchell), with an Introduction entitled "Music, Proust and Anti-Semitism".

 Archives

 Miron Grindea's papers and the ADAM archives are largely held at King's College London.
 A commemorative exhibition, Miron Grindea and the Art of Literary Journalism, was held at the Weston Room, Maughan Library and Information Services Centre, Chancery Lane, in 2003.

-Two portraits are in the collection of the National Portrait Gallery, London: an unattributed photo of Grindea taken in 1939 and a photograph by Barry Marsden (1989).
+Two portraits of Grindea are in the collection of the National Portrait Gallery, London: an unattributed photo of him taken in 1939 and a photograph by Barry Marsden (1989).